vojtechgistr/Book-Clean-Architecture/README.md

 - Definition: *Don't force users of a component to depend on things they don't need*.
 - Is yet another principle that helps us to decide which classes and modules should be placed into a component.
 - When one component uses another, a dependency is created between the components and because of that dependency, every time the *used* component is changed, the *using* component will likely need corresponding changes.
 - **Thus when we depend on a component, we want to make sure we depend on every class in that component.
-Put another way, we want to make sure that the classes that we put into a component are inseparable --that it is impossible to depend on some and not on the others.**
+Put another way, we want to make sure that the classes that we put into a component are inseparable—that it is impossible to depend on some and not on the others.**

 ### Relation to ISP